senzing-garage/g2-python/README.md

 ### Create versioned release

-1. [Create a new release](https://github.com/Senzing/g2-python/releases) that matches the `senzingapi` release.
+1. [Create a new versioned release](https://github.com/Senzing/g2-python/releases) that matches the `senzingapi` release.